tripti7033/next_recipe_app/README.md

 ## Features

-- Fetches recipe data from an external API.
+- Fetches recipe data from an external API and storing all details in the database.
 - Displays all recipes with basic information.
-- Allows users to view more details of a recipe, including instructions, ingredients, cooking time, etc after clicking on view more button.
+- Allows users to view more details of a recipe, including instructions, ingredients, cooking time, etc., after clicking on the "View More" button.
 - Provides filtering options by category (e.g., snacks, dinner, lunch) to help users find recipes based on their preferences.
 - Built with Next.js for efficient server-side rendering and App Router for dynamic routing.